 Our ability to perceive is in direct relation to our observational skills.
 So, by enhancing observation, you will expand your ability to perceive reality.
 Your mind is going to love this.
-It will change the way to view and value reality.
+It will change the way to view and value life.

 Your Beliefs Are the Problem

-The more boundaries you have, the more difficult it is to “perceive” what is really there.
+The more boundaries you have, the more difficult it is to “perceive” what is there.
 So, those who entrench themselves in religious dogma are subject to selective blindness.
-Defining your own reality becomes an impossible goal because you are blind to the possibilities and opportunities that arise.
+Defining your reality becomes an impossible goal because you are blind to the possibilities and opportunities that arise.

 Some are comfortable being blind.
 Awakening these people is challenging.
 That’s because religious programming prevents them from considering anything outside their worldview.

-Next is a list of all the ancient technologies that can help you break through the programming and enhance both your internal and external observational skills.
+Next is a list of all the ancient technologies that can help you break through the programming and enhance your internal and external observational skills.

-Tools for Defining Your Own Reality
+Tools for Defining Your Reality

-Spiritual exploration does not involve belief in a religion.
-This means they are available to anyone that can follow a process.
-It’s like baking a cake.
+Spiritual exploration is not about faith or belief in a religion.
+They are processes that anyone can use.
+All you do is follow a process.
+We like to think of it just like baking a cake.
+When you want to bake a delicious cake, you follow a recipe.
 If you use the right ingredients and follow the directions, you get something delicious.
-The processes are formulas or ingredients for exploring consciousness.
+The processes of spiritual exploration are formulas or ingredients for exploring consciousness.

 - Analytical Tools